Here’s one of those filmmakers whose previous work has been featured on this blog – Nicholas Attin, who hails from Trinidad & Tobago.

 Attin has been hard at work on his next feature film – a science fiction thriller (a genre rarity when it comes to cinema of the Caribbean), titled "Tomb," for which he’s writer, producer, and director.

-And here’s a longer synopsis: "On the 10th of September in the year 2025 several nations around the world join together for the largest expedition into the furthest regions of deep space.
+The film’s synopsis reads: "On the 10th of September in the year 2025 several nations around the world join together for the largest expedition into the furthest regions of deep space.
 They share a common mission to discover a new way of life for all mankind.
 This mass galactic exodus is spearheaded by PROSELYTE GLOBAL, a world corporate entity responsible for the design of a special artificial intelligence on board each country’s starship.
 COMMANDER NELSON OBATALA and COMMANDER CHARLES MERCER are two astronauts representing Trinidad and Tobago.
 They individually pilot two human inclusive deep space probes.
 During the long voyage what was expected to be six months of hyper sleep turns out to be much longer for Obatala.
 His vessel is ordered to change its course and respond to a distress beacon sent out by Mercer whose ship’s course had been mysteriously altered.
 Now separated from his wife and baby daughter for much longer than anticipated, Obatala must risk the success of his mission and the family he loves to find and rescue his dear friend and fellow countryman.
 The love for his wife and child may help him cope with the loneliness of space; his training may help him survive even giant rogue asteroids; but nothing could prepare anyone for the awesome unknown of a wormhole!
 Only on the other side will he truly come face to face with destiny."

-"Tomb stars Kearn Samuel (who also starred in Attin’s last film, the action/thriller, "Escape From Babylon"), Gregory Pollonais, Conrad Parris, Jair Massiah, Rebecca Foster, Chris Smith and Amanda McIntyre.
+"Tomb" stars Kearn Samuel (who also starred in Attin’s last film, the action/thriller, "Escape From Babylon"), Gregory Pollonais, Conrad Parris, Jair Massiah, Rebecca Foster, Chris Smith and Amanda McIntyre.

 Co-Producers are Kearn Samuel and Fidel Guerra.